Ronald Holmes: Early years

 Holmes was born on 26 December 1913 in the United Kingdom.
 His parents were Louis James Holmes and Emily Sutcliffe of Brighouse, West Yorkshire.
-In his youth, he studied in Bradford Grammar School and was later graduated from Sidney Sussex College, Cambridge.
+In his youth, he studied at Bradford Grammar School and later graduated from Sidney Sussex College, Cambridge.
 He once served as an Officer Cadet in the Senior Division of the Cambridge University Contingent and was promoted to the rank of Second Lieutenant in 1935.
 After the promotion, he briefly served in the Infantry Unit of the Contingent but retired in October 1936.
 In 1938, Holmes was employed by the government of Hong Kong as a cadet.
 At the time before the war, he was the Assistant Secretary for Chinese Affairs and learnt to speak fluent Cantonese.

 In December 1941, the Pacific War broke out and the Japanese Army started an unexpected invasion to Hong Kong.
 During the Battle of Hong Kong, Holmes belonged to the British Forces Overseas Hong Kong but was soon summoned to serve under the Special Operations Executive (SOE).
 His major duty was to attack the Japanese army from the rear area.
 However, when then Governor Sir Mark Young surrendered on 25 December, Holmes successfully managed to flee to the mainland China.
 Thus he was not caught by the Japanese Army and was not a prisoner of war throughout the Second World War.
 His only brother, Captain Leslie Benjamin Holmes (1905–1941) of the Hong Kong Volunteer Defence Corps, was killed in action in Hong Kong on 19 December.
 He died at the age of 36 and left his widow, Marguerite Julia Holmes, of Ramsbury, Wiltshire.
 Today, his grave can still be found in the Stanley Military Cemetery.